Our leadership group

 Toby began his career as an emergency relief specialist working with first Merlin and then Oxfam, working in Eastern Europe, in and around Rwanda during the 1994 genocide, South Sudan, and in Central and South America.
 In 2002, Toby worked in Washington DC for two years on a major USAID project, FEWS NET.

-In 2011, Toby returned to Save the Children UK to the Director of Programme Partnerships position, where he was responsible for institutional and foundation relationships and funding streams.
+In 2011, Toby returned to Save the Children UK as Director of Programme Partnerships.
 In less than three years, Toby's department raised more than £0.5bn of new funding for Save the Children's programmes.

 Silvia Stefanoni, Deputy CEO and Director of Policy and Programmes